MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Resolution:**

 Make sure that communication is not blocked for localhost, TCP port 444.
-To learn more about Azure ATP prerequisites, see [ports](prerequisites.md#ports).
+To learn more about [!INCLUDE [Product long](includes/product-long.md)] prerequisites, see [ports](prerequisites.md#ports).

 ## Deployment log location

-The Azure ATP deployment logs are located in the temp directory of the user who installed the product.
+The [!INCLUDE [Product short](includes/product-short.md)] deployment logs are located in the temp directory of the user who installed the product.
 In the default installation location, it can be found at: C:\Users\Administrator\AppData\Local\Temp (or one directory above %temp%).
-For more information, see [Troubleshooting ATP using logs](troubleshooting-using-logs.md)
+For more information, see [Troubleshooting [!INCLUDE [Product short](includes/product-short.md)] using logs](troubleshooting-using-logs.md)

 ## Proxy authentication problem presents as a licensing error